I-Street Bike Park

 Public Lands and Public Utilities have created a Letter of Understanding whereas Public Utilities will remain the property owner of I Street Bike Park and Public Lands will formally act as the property manager.
 Within this LOU, the Department of Public Lands will create a “Stakeholder Working Group” consisting of City staff, I Street Bike Park “Master Stewards”, and neighborhood community members, including a board member from Greater Avenues Community Council.
 The role of the working group will be to help the Public Lands team in the creation of an “I Street Bike Park Management Plan”.

 The goal of the Management Plan is to allow for the continued volunteer-led community asset to flourish while protecting the critical utility infrastructure and natural environment under and around the bike park and respectfully coexisting with the immediate neighborhood and its needs.
-The Stakeholder Working Group will meet periodically (bi-monthly or quarterly) for up to 2 years to assist Public Lands in drafting the plan to address factors including management of trail construction and maintenance, environmental sustainability and vegetation maintenance, safety, parking and transit accessibility, speed control in neighboring streets, relationships with the adjacent LDS Ward and its property, and connectivity to the 18th Avenue Trailhead and its improved infrastructure.
+The Stakeholder Working Group will meet periodically (quarterly) for up to 2 years to assist Public Lands in drafting the plan to address factors including management of trail construction and maintenance, environmental sustainability and vegetation maintenance, safety, parking and transit accessibility, speed control in neighboring streets, relationships with the adjacent LDS Ward and its property, and connectivity to the 18th Avenue Trailhead and its improved infrastructure.

 May 24, 2022 Update - History of I Street Bike Park & Next Steps